Unosquare-CoE-JavaScript/arleth-vargas/Module 1.4/Introduction.md

 ## Custom hooks : deeper look

 In case we have smaller modules and we want to break them and use custom hooks then we have it to help us with the re-usability.

+## The props collection pattern

+this is used to give the user more flexibility, it is used to split a little biut the component and for example change the components we want to show, replace them, etc. and the app won't break.
+In the example I have replaced the icon by an  emoji.
+An advantage is that the user can render another component using the same props that other components.
+It makes easiert to replace props in many components.